JxxxHuo/Database-Tutorial-Dynamic-SQL--tcc-sqlite/README.md

 The introduction about sqlite API for C is in [An Introduction To The SQLite C/C++ Interface](https://www.sqlite.org/cintro.html)

-In dos_tools folder, the example code like select.c,create.c,insert.c in dos_tools folder show how to execute sql in C.
+In ==dos_tools== folder, the example code like select.c,create.c,insert.c in dos_tools folder show how to execute sql in C.

 To see the query result in dos windows simply type in command: